SAMRITIS/CodeIgniter-MVC-framwork-Login-and-Sign-Up-in-PHP-with-Validation/README.md

 Step-3

-Search in your browser http://localhost/codeginitor
+Search in your browser http://localhost/codeginitor.
+It will run Index.html from your view folder